Henry John Elwes: Career

 In 1870, after achieving a diploma in biology with a thesis in natural history, Elwes was made a member of a mission organised by the Geographical Section of the British Association which would take the party through to the Sikkim Himalaya, crossing the border into then-forbidden Tibet.
 The journey was inspired by reading Joseph Dalton Hooker's Himalayan Journals; it was the first of Elwes' many visits to Asia, and resulted in the major paper "On the geographical distribution of Asiatic birds" read to the Zoological Society in 1873.
 This was his last major ornithological contribution, as his interest moved on to insects and, increasingly, to plants.
 It was this visit to the Himalaya that sparked his interest in Lepidoptera; his Sikkim expedition alone yielded nearly 530 records of butterflies.

 Elwes' visit to Turkey in 1874 was somewhat fortuitous as it replaced a trip to Cyprus at short notice.
 It is evident that on this journey Elwes' interest was focused on plants, and he collected numerous species of bulbs.
 In early April, whilst in the mountains near Smyrna (modern İzmir), he came across Galanthus elwesii, "the fine large snowdrop which now bears my name, and which has since been exported in large quantities from the mountains near Smyrna and has become common in English gardens."
 Before leaving Turkey he arranged for bulbs to be collected later; the first of the many millions exported ever since.

+In 1876 he went back to Darjeeling, to arrange affairs on a tea plantation, of which he had become the owner.
+Before returning home he made a short trip into the western part of Sikkim.
+On that trip, on which he collected birds and plants, he was "the only white man".